KITmetricslab/hospitalization-nowcast-hub/README.md

 ## Guide to submission

 This is a collaborative project which is open for contributions.
 If you are interested in contributing please check our [wiki](https://github.com/KITmetricslab/hospitalization-nowcast-hub/wiki), in particular the page on [submissions](https://github.com/KITmetricslab/hospitalization-nowcast-hub/wiki/Submission).
 Submission is based on pull requests. **This repository is still under construction and not operational yet.**

+## Relationship to Forecast Hubs

+This projet draws heavily from the [US](https://github.com/reichlab/covid19-forecast-hub/), [EU](https://github.com/epiforecasts/covid19-forecast-hub-europe/) and [German / Polish](https://github.com/KITmetricslab/covid19-forecast-hub-de) COVID-19 Forecast Hubs (all code bases under MIT license).
+We are grateful to all contributors of these projects.